London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - You will also see kids on the sidelines high-fiving the runners – lots of fun.
 Great to do if you want to but it will take up energy.
 In 2014, when my whole marathon went to pot, I decided to do lots of high-fives as a way to distract myself!

 - Water stations are every mile from mile 3.
-You might want to think about slowing a little around the water stations – there will be bottles all over the road which are really easy to roll an ankle on.
+Think about slowing a little around the water stations – there will be bottles all over the road which are really easy to roll an ankle on.
 BEWARE!
-After a few miles there will also be lots of gel packets which can be a little slippery – something to watch out for.

 - Please, please, please – if you’re running with friends, don’t run more than 2 across – you will be irritating to other runners!